other activities of Euro-CNS

 In 2016, Euro-CNS joined the European Society of Pathology (ESP) as an Associate Society.
 The purpose of the partnership is to guarantee the continuity, stability, and visibility of neuropathology.
 A major task for Euro-CNS is to contribute for the ESP Congresses scientific and instructive program proposals focusing on neuropathology issues relevant for general pathology.
-The Euro-CNS proposals for scientific neuropathology sessions and workshops for the ESP2017 were accepted by the Scientific Program Committee of the ESP.
-Euro-CNS is now very pleased to announce the following sessions at the ESP Congress in Amsterdam in September 2017 as being coordinated by Euro-CNS:

 Assessment of the translational status of diagnostic molecular marker testing in adult diffuse glioma